deepraining/lila/packages/lila-webpack-config/README.md

             |-- other files and directories
 ```

-It's recommended to place all files of a entry to its workspace.
+It's recommended to place all files of an entry to its workspace.

 ## built-in rules